stkent/stkent.github.io/_posts/2015-06-07-an-intro-to-pathinterpolatorcompat.md

 # Paths

- If it's been a while since you worked with a `Path`, here's the snappy definition from the docs:
+ If it’s been a while since you worked with a `Path`, here’s the snappy definition from the docs:

 > The Path class encapsulates compound (multiple contour) geometric paths consisting of straight line segments, quadratic curves, and cubic curves.